GoogleCloudPlatform/ai-infra-cluster-provisioning/README.md

     - The `<NFS fileshare type>` cannot be empty.
 The supported values are `BASIC_HDD`,`BASIC_SSD`,`HIGH_SCALE_SSD` and `ENTERPRISE`.
     - The `<NFS fileshare size in GB>` can be empty and the default value is 2560 GB (2.5 TB).
 18. ***SHOW_PROXY_URL***.
 This controls if the Jupyter notebook proxy url is retrieved for the cluster or not.
 The default value is yes.
 If this is present and set to no, then connection information is not collected.
 The supported values are: yes, no.
 19. ***MINIMIZE_TERRAFORM_LOGGING***.
 This controls the verbosity of terraform logs.
-When any value is set for this parameter, the terraform output is reditrected to a local file and not printed on syserr.
+When any value is set for this parameter, the terraform output is redirected to a local file and not printed on syserr.
 The log file is then uploaded to storage account.
 Any value can be set for this parameter, e.g.: yes, true.
 20. ***NETWORK_CONFIG***.
 This controls the VPC type to be used for the MIG.
 The supported values are default_network, new_network and multi_nic_network.
 The dault value is default_network.
 The behaviour is
     -  __default_network__: MIG uses the default VPC in the project.
     -  __new_network__: A new VPC is created for the MIG.